Explore the map

 - On the Contents toolbar, click Save and open and click Save to save your map.

-The current state of your map is saved to your ArcGIS Online account.
+The current state of your map is saved to your ArcGIS account.

 Filter the study area